-The goal of IRG-1, Ionic Control of Materials, is to understand mechanisms, capabilities, applications of electrostatic and electrochemical gating.
-Our vision is to transform the understanding of mechanisms, capabilities, and applications of electrolyte-based electrostatic and electrochemical gating, realizing electrical control over an extraordinary range of electronic phases and function.
+Our goal is to understand the mechanisms, capabilities, and applications of electrostatic and electrochemical gating.
+Our vision is to transform the understanding of electrolyte-based electrostatic and electrochemical gating, realizing electrical control over an extraordinary range of electronic phases and function.

 The IRG-1 senior investigators and their primary areas of expertise are: